threader/PC-Tuning/docs/building.md

 - Download the updates from the [microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the kb identifier.
 Place the updates somewhere easily accessible such as ``C:\updates``.

 - Integrate the updates into the install.wim with the command below.

-    - The servicing stack must be installed before installing the Cumulative Update, this generally only applies to Windows 8+
+Change the package path to suit your needs.

     ```bat
-    DISM /Image:"%MOUNT_DIR%" /Add-Package /PackagePath="C:\updates\KB2670838.msu"
+    DISM /Image:"%MOUNT_DIR%" /Add-Package /PackagePath="C:\updates"
     ```

 ## Enable .NET 3.5 (Windows 8+)